CuteNikki/axov/README.md

 # Axov

-**Axov** is an open-source, next-generation productivity suite designed to help you manage your tasks, projects, and schedule—all in one place.
+**Axov** is an open-source, next-generation productivity suite designed to help you manage your tasks, projects, and schedule!
+All in one place.

-## ✨ Key Features
+### ✨ Key Features

 - **To-do Management:** Create, organize, and prioritize your tasks efficiently.
 - **Kanban Boards:** Visualize your workflow and track progress with drag-and-drop boards.